Never Lose Sight

-Never Lose Sight is the eleventh studio album from contemporary Christian music artist Chris Tomlin.
+Never Lose Sight is the ninth studio album from contemporary Christian music artist Chris Tomlin.
 It was released on October 21, 2016 through sixstepsrecords.

 Commercial performance

 Never Lose Sight debuted at No. 6 on the US Billboard 200 with 32,000 units, 30,000 of which were pure album sales.
 It also debuted at No. 1 on the Christian Albums chart.